Home

 Remember What God had told Abraham?

-Actually, these blessings were in fact in reference to the two promises that God had made personally to Abraham.
-Which would make sense, being that Jacob was now the rightful heir to the Abrahamic Covenant, it was only fitting:
+Now actually, these blessings were in fact -- in reference to the two promises, that God had made personally to Abraham.
+Which would make sense, being that Jacob, was now the rightful heir to the Abrahamic Covenant.
+Remember what God had told Abraham:

 "Lift up your eyes from where you are and look north and south, east and west.
 All the land that you see I will give to you and your offspring forever.
 I will make your offspring like the dust of the earth, so that if anyone could count the dust, then your offspring could be counted.
 Go walk through the length and breadth of the land, for I am giving it to you." -- (Genesis 13:14-17)

-After Isaac had said all that he needed to say, he sent Jacob on his way.
-And it's at this point Jacob would head to Paddan-Aram (Syria), and this is where he was to meet Laban the son of Bethuel the Aramean (Syrian), who was also the brother of his mother Rebekah.
+Nonetheless, after Isaac had said all that he needed to say, he sent Jacob on his way.
+And it's at this point, that Jacob would head to Paddan-Aram (Syria).
+And this would be the place, where he was to meet Laban, the son of Bethuel the Aramean (Syrian), who was also the brother of his mother Rebekah.

 Bible Study Online

-Now sometime later Esau would learn of Jacob's departure, and he also knew where his brother was headed.
-Esau also learned about the conversation that Jacob had with his father before the departure as well.
-But Esau would not follow and pursue Jacob at this point - instead, it would seem that perhaps, Esau would try to position himself to possibly receive a better blessing from his father Isaac at a later date.
+Now sometime later, Esau would learn of Jacob's departure.
+Which was no big deal, being that he also knew, where his brother was headed.
+For Esau also learned about the conversation that Jacob had with his father, before the departure as well.
+But Esau would not follow and pursue Jacob at this point.
+What he did instead, was to try and position himself, to possibly receive a better blessing from his father Isaac -- perhaps at a later date.

 Bible Study Online

-Be that as it may, thinking that he would make things better, Esau would in fact make things worse.
-Keep in mind, that first off, Esau had already had one too many wives to begin with, now we find him taking a third.
-His first two wives were from a civilization that had been previously cursed by God, and had gained a reputation of being known as being a wicked and sinful people, who didn't fear or respect the Lord.
+Understand that his first two wives, were from a civilization that had been previously cursed by God.
+And on top of this, they had gained a reputation -- of being known as being, a wicked and sinful people, who didn't fear, or respect the Lord.

-Now he goes and takes a third wife from his uncle's household, which was Ishmael the son of Abraham and Hagar.
+Now he goes and takes a third wife from his uncle's household, which was Ishmael -- who was the son of Abraham and Hagar.
 And although Ishmael was Abraham's oldest son, he was not the "promise seed" that God had foretold to Abraham and Sarah.
-In fact, Ishmael was cast out of Abraham's household along with his mother Hagar, and although God would keep His promise to Abraham - by making Ishmael a great nation, he was still excluded from the divine Abrahamic Covenant that was inherited by his brother Isaac during that time.
+In fact, Ishmael was cast out of Abraham's household, along with his mother Hagar.
+And although God would make a vow to Abraham, by promising to make Ishmael into a great nation.
+Know that Ishmael was still specifically excluded, from the divine Abrahamic Covenant, that had been inherited by his brother Isaac during that time.

 In the next Bible Study Online Article:

-Now we have Jacob who once had the benefits and the privileges of his father's great estate, who has now been sent on his way all alone and on foot.
-He has his brother's vengeful anger following behind him and with the path of uncertainty lying before him.
-Will Jacob have the faith to stay true to his newly discovered purpose, or will he waver and try to take his destiny into his own hands?
+Now we have Jacob (who once had the benefits and the privileges of his father's great estate) has now found himself, being sent on his way, all alone and on foot.
+Not only that, he also has his brother's vengeful anger following closely behind him, as he begins his journey on a path of uncertainty.
+I wonder?
+Will Jacob have the faith to stay true to his newly discovered purpose, or will he waver, and try to take his destiny into his own hands?

 May God blessings be upon you, and thank you for your support